OpenNebula/docs/source/installation_and_configuration/large-scale_deployment/advanced_ssh_usage.rst

     $ SSH_AUTH_SOCK=/var/run/one/ssh-agent.sock ssh-add -l

 The custom imported keys are kept only in memory.
-They must be **imported again** on every SSH Authentication Agent start or restart or Front-end server restart!
+They must be **imported again** every time SSH Authentication Agent starts or restarts, or when the Front-end server restarts!

 .. _node_ssh_config:

 SSH Client Configuration
 ========================

 Initial **default SSH client configuration** files are provided in ``/usr/share/one/ssh/``.
-Depending on your platform the suitable version of configuration is copied for ``oneadmin`` into ``/var/lib/one/.ssh/config`` for all types of hosts (Front-End or hypervisor Nodes) during installation.
-Check the content of ``/var/lib/one/.ssh/config`` to know if you are using the initial default version shipped by the OpenNebula.
+Depending on your platform the suitable configuration is copied for ``oneadmin`` into ``/var/lib/one/.ssh/config`` for all types of hosts (Front-End or hypervisor Nodes) during installation.
+Check the content of ``/var/lib/one/.ssh/config`` to know if you are using the initial default version shipped by OpenNebula.

 This default SSH configuration ensures that host SSH keys of new remote Hosts are accepted on the very first connection and strictly checked during subsequent connections (you don't need to populate SSH host keys into ``/var/lib/one/.ssh/known_hosts`` in advance for new Hosts).
 Also, it configures short-term connection sharing and persistency to speed up driver operations.
 Persistency is selectively enabled within OpenNebula drivers and **must not be enabled globally**.

 .. important::

-    Default SSH client configuration for ``oneadmin`` is provided only during fresh packages installation and is not updated anytime later even on packages upgrade.
+    The default SSH client configuration for ``oneadmin`` is provided only during installation of a fresh package and is not updated anytime later, even during a packages upgrade.
 You can always find the most recent default configurations in ``/usr/share/one/ssh``.

-Following SSH configuration snippets introduce various ways how to configure the SSH clients by putting suitable parts into ``/var/lib/one/.ssh/config`` on your machines.
-You need to merge the content of the snippets into a single matching section appropriately because in case of multiple ``Host *`` sections in the single configuration file only the first one is effective!
+The following SSH configuration snippets introduce various ways how to configure the SSH clients by putting suitable parts into ``/var/lib/one/.ssh/config`` on your machines.
+You need to merge the content of the snippets into a single matching section appropriately because, in the case of multiple ``Host *`` sections in the single configuration file, only the first one is effective!

 .. _node_ssh_config_persist:

 Persistent Connections
 ----------------------

-OpenSSH allows us to reuse a single SSH connection by multiple sessions (commands) running against the same host in parallel and keep the connection open for further commands.
-Reusing already opened session spares a time necessary to manage new TCP connections and speeds up the driver operations.
-This provides a boost esp. with high latency (or distant) remotes.
+OpenSSH allows us to reuse a single SSH connection by multiple sessions (commands) running against the same host in parallel, and to keep the connection open for further commands.
+Reusing an already opened session saves time in managaging new TCP connections and speeds up the driver operations.
+This provides a boost, especially with high latency (or distant) remotes.

 .. prompt:: bash $ auto